its-mkarmakar/Duplicate-Youtube/README.md

 ## Description

-The YouTube-Clone project aims to replicate the visual design and functionality of the YouTube front page.
+The Duplicate Youtub project aims to replicate the visual design and functionality of the YouTube front page.
 By utilizing modern web technologies, including HTML, CSS, and JavaScript, this clone provides users with a familiar interface for browsing and discovering videos.

 ## Features